thu-ml/tianshou/tianshou/core/mcts/README.md

 From the leaf node to the root node, update all nodes that have been passed in this iteration.

 For each node, a value is returned by its child node.
 Then add this value (might be multiplied by a discouting factor gamma) with the stored reward for this child to get a new value.
-The new value is used to update this node.
+The new value is used to update this Q value of the corresponding children.

 For UCT methods, the new value is add to W. Then add 1 to N. Q and U can be calculated out.